vuejs/vue-cli/packages/@vue/cli-plugin-unit-mocha/README.md

   Default files matches are: any files in `test/unit` that end in `.spec.(ts|js)`.

-  All [mocha-wepback command line options](http://zinserjan.github.io/mocha-webpack/docs/installation/cli-usage.html) are also supported.
+  All [mocha-webpack command line options](http://zinserjan.github.io/mocha-webpack/docs/installation/cli-usage.html) are also supported.

 ## Configuration